weichong-ong/FMCG_Customer_Purchase_Analytics/README.md

 * Occupation
 * Settlement Size

-### Visualization
+#### Visualization
-Pearson correlation method (linear dependency between variables) was used to explore how the variables correlate, in order to get an initial understanding of the relationship between them
+Pearson correlation method (linear dependency between variables) was used to explore how the variables correlate, in order to get an initial understanding of the relationship between them.
+The first step to identifying similar consumers and putting them together in group.
-* There is a strong positive correlation between age and education of a value of 0.65 and between income and occupation of a value of 0.68
+* There is a strong positive correlation between age and education of a value of 0.65, between income and occupation of a value of 0.68 and between occupation and settlement size of 0.57

 ![alt text](https://github.com/Wei-Chong-Eden/Customer_Purchase_Analytics/blob/Customer_Analytics/EDA_Corr_Map.png)

-### Customer segmentation
+### Data Preprocessing
-#### Data Preprocessing - Standardization
+#### Standardization
 Standardizing data using StandardScaler, so that all features have equal weight as I didn't wanted to create bias due to the large values of 'Income'.
+Transforming the features in such a way that their values fall within the same numerical range.
 * StandardScaler removes the mean and scales each feature/variable to unit variance.
 This operation is performed feature-wise in an independent way.
 * StandardScaler can be influenced by outliers (if they exist in the dataset) since it involves the estimation of the empirical mean and standard deviation of each feature.
+### Customer segmentation
 #### Cluster Analysis - K-means
 #### Dimensionality Reduction - PCA